CS-6120-NLP/s25-project/README.md

-# cs6120-s25-project
+# CS 6120 - NLP - Spring 2025 Project

 ## Overview

-This project is part of CS 6120 for Spring 2025 and aims to build a Retrieval-Augmented Generation (RAG) based chatbot.
+This project is part of `CS 6120 - Natural Language Processing` for Spring 2025 and aims to build a Retrieval-Augmented Generation (RAG) based chatbot.

 The system is designed to answer academic and administrative questions for both students and staff at a university by combining document retrieval with language model generation.

 ## Project Structure

 ```
-cs6120-s25-project/
+s25-project/
 ├── models/
 │   ├── __init__.py
 │   └── entities.py